chungg/traquer/README.md

 ## types of indicators

-Indicators often behave quite similarly depending on window size and classfication/api may change (if egregiously wrong).
+90+ indicators available across 5 categories.
+Even across categories, indicators often behave quite similarly depending on window size and classfication/api may change (if egregiously wrong).

 ### momentum
 Provides technical indicators that measures the rate of change or speed of price